Pappa al pomodoro (traditional Tuscan tomato and bread soup)

-The pappa al pomodoro is one of the most delicious dishes of Tuscan cuisine, indeed, perhaps in the entire repertoire of Italian cuisine, in the humble opinion of this writer.
-Similarly to panzanella, it is a humble, peasant dish, created to reuse leftover stale bread, but in its simplicity, it is truly exceptional.
+Humble pappa al pomodoro is one of the most delicious dishes of the Tuscan tradition, perhaps one of the best of the entire repertoire of Italian cuisine, in my opinion.
+Similarly to panzanella, it is a very simple, peasant dish, created to reuse leftover stale bread, but in its simplicity, it is truly exceptional.

 Pappa al pomodoro

-I prepared this tomato soup for my vegetarian cooking column on the Pomì website, entitled “Green Pantry”.
-If you do not follow it, I suggest you do so; every month I publish a couple of new veggie recipes that you might find useful to get the five portions of fruit and vegetables per day that we should eat for a balanced diet.
+I prepared this tomato soup for my vegetarian cooking column on the recipe website of Pomì, a staple brand of Italian canned tomatoes.
+If you do not follow it yet, I suggest you do: every month I publish a couple of new vegetarian recipes that you might find useful to bring into your day those legendary five portions of fruit and vegetables per day that we should eat for a balanced diet.

 Pappa al pomodoro